 One good way to make sure that your Arnica cream is legitimate is to check how its concentration.
 Studies have shown that arnica-based products that have less than 10% active Arnica don’t help with bruising at all.

-Botox Injections and Post-Treatment Therapy At Anand Medical Spa
+Botox Injections And Post-Treatment Therapy At Anand Medical Spa

 Botox treatments will not always leave any bruising.
 While it’s largely up to dermatologists to set expectations and administer Botox in such a way that avoids bruises and scars, the patient’s compliance with aftercare is crucial to managing any bruises that appear.

-At the Anand Medical Spa, we have extensive experience with Botox treatments and post-dermal filler aftercare.
+At the Anand Medical Spa, we have extensive experience with Botox treatments and aftercare.
 For more information on how to make your next Botox injections easier to recover from, schedule an appointment with us today.

 Read more: What Happens When Botox Wears OffShare